About This Site

 The rest of this page covers:

-Related pages: see also this site's privacy statement, and the story of this site's original home at rmi.net/~lutz.
+Related pages: see also this site's privacy statement and the story of this site's original home at rmi.net/~lutz.

-Updates and Tips
+Updates and Usage

 This section logs changes and site-usage tips that have cropped up in recent years: